The Alexander Library of Ornithology library service is based in the Radcliffe Science Library.

 If you wish to use the library for a longer period you will need to apply for a reader's ticket from the Bodleian Libraries Admissions office.

-The Alexander Library is based on Level 2 of the Radcliffe Science Library, on the corner of South Parks Road and Parks Road.
+Alexander Library services are based in the Radcliffe Science Library, on the corner of South Parks Road and Parks Road.
 A map of the location of the Radcliffe Science Library can be found here - http://www.bodleian.ox.ac.uk/science/about/locate

 There is Pay & Display parking available in Mansfield Road but the Radcliffe Science Library is easily walkable from the city centre.There is limited disabled parking space outside the Radcliffe Science Library.
 It is essential to pre-book this space in advance of your visit.
 To pre-book space, please E-mail firstname.lastname@example.org or phone on +44 (0)1865 272800.